HydroCFD/buoyant_jet/OpenFOAM/README.md

 - Ensure input parameters are non-dimensional (e.g., velocity scaled by reference velocity, lengths by a reference length, etc.).
 - Adjust boundary conditions and turbulence models as needed for specific jet configurations (inclined, vertical, etc.).

----

-## Contributing

-Feel free to fork, modify, and improve the solver.
-Issues and pull requests are welcome!